christian-draeger/pact-example/README.md

 This in turn means that any provider behaviour not used by current consumers is free to change without breaking tests.

+Pact enables consumer driven contract testing, providing a mock service and DSL for the consumer project, interaction playback and verification for the service provider project.

+The Pact family of testing frameworks
+(Pact-JVM, Pact Ruby, Pact .NET, Pact Go, Pact.js, Pact Swift etc.) provide support for Consumer Driven Contract Testing between dependent systems where the integration is based on HTTP (or message queues for some of the implementations).

+We will focus on the HTTP based integration first and later on we have look at messaging queues (on example with spring-boot and Kafka).

 ![pact diagram](pact_two_parts.png)

 ## Defining a Pact